 But when the time comes that they can afford to splurge once more, they plan to prioritize home appliances and personal electronics.

+What products are in high demand in the Philippines right now?
 With community quarantines and a huge question mark over when most of us could get a vaccine, you can expect consumers to continue clutching their wallets tight in 2021.

 As Filipino shoppers scour the web for the most sulit buys, you can meet their needs by considering selling items in these 6 product categories.